Best cheap printer ink

-Switching to cheap ink cartridges, including third-party inks, can slash how much you spend.
+Switching to cheap printer-ink cartridges can slash how much you spend on your printing.
 See the best ink brands, and the ones to avoid.

-Printer manufacturers, such as HP and Canon, would much rather you use their printer ink in their printers.
-But in our survey of 8,446 Which? members, the top five printer-ink brands were all third-party inks.
+Printer manufacturers, such as Canon and HP, would much rather you use their printer ink in their printers.
+But in our survey of almost 8,000 Which? members, the top five printer-ink brands were all third-party inks.

-Further down, see the top 20 best and worst printer ink brands from our survey, with scores ranging from the top-rated 90% down to the lowest 33%.
+Below you can see our table of the top five highest-rated brands based on quality, value for money and more.
+You can also see the overall top 20 best and worst printer-ink brands based on our survey, with scores ranging from the top-rated 85% to the lowest 51%.

-Find out which printer ink brand we're talking about by logging in or taking a £1 trial to Which?.
+Find out which brand we're talking about by logging in or joining Which?.

 When it comes to value, this ink brand is a class act.
-It covers a wide range of inkjet printers from the big names and customers we surveyed highly rated the text and photo print quality of its ink.
+It covers a wide range of inkjet printers, and customers we surveyed rated it highly for text and photo print quality.

-See which ink brand we're talking about by logging in or taking a Which? trial.
+See which brand it is by logging in or joining Which?.

-Joint third goes to this popular printer ink brand.
-It offers fantastic value for money and, just like many ink brands, it offers a 'no quibble' guarantee if you do have problems with the cartridges.
+This popular brand offers fantastic value for money, as well as a 'no quibble' guarantee if you do have any problems with the cartridges.

-Discover the printer ink brand that is worth your business by logging in or taking a Which? trial.
+Discover the ink brand that's worth your business by logging in or joining Which?.